Daniel 9: 24-27

 (king, prince) who would be an anointed one (priest).
 This was the REAL FOCUS

-of Gabe’s message to Danny.
+of Gabriel’s message to Daniel.
 It was not to focus on some event that would take

 place a clear 40 years AFTER the MOST SIGNIFICANT event in all of human